Chess-playing robot breaks child’s finger at Moscow event - NewsBreak

 Chess-playing robot breaks child’s finger at Moscow event

-MOSCOW — (AP) — A chess-playing robot grabbed the finger of its 7-year-old opponent and broke it during last week's Moscow Chess Open tournament, Russian media reported Monday.
+MOSCOW -- A chess-playing robot grabbed the finger of its 7-year-old opponent and broke it during last week's Moscow Chess Open tournament, Russian media reported Monday.

 “The robot broke the child’s finger,” Sergei Lazarev, President of the Moscow Chess Federation, told the Russian TASS agency.
 “Of course, this is bad.”